panglesd/slipshow/docs/visual-structure.rst

 the big picture, and provide vital context to get them back on track if some parts go too deep.

-This is a more advanced tutorial for which you'll need to know the basics of Slipshow that we covered in :ref:`tutorial`.
+This is a more advanced tutorial for which you'll need to know the basics of Slipshow that we covered in :doc:`tutorial`.
 Familiarity with CSS will help, so don't hesitate to refer to more specialised CSS documentation and tutorials if you feel you need it.

 The topic of today